dengxincheng/mycrawler/readme.md

-#My graduation project, a python distributed crawler base on scrapy and redis
+# My graduation project, a python distributed crawler base on scrapy and redis！